| William Rusedski: Painting & Drawing Experiments

 from us an immediate response.
 It emphasizes the movement

+of hand and eye.
 The speed with which this artist works is remarkable and

 is analogous to the speed of modern day life.
 The rapidity